When you are working on a simple program with only one or two source files, typing in

 Perhaps we could put the two solutions together and write something like a shell script that would contain some kind of magic rule saying when a source file needs compiling.
 Now all we need now is a program that can understand these rules, as it is a bit too complicated for the shell.

-This program is called make
+This program is called make.
+It reads

 in a file, called a makefile, that